2. The Bachelor of Science Degree

 - Preparing graduates to become leaders in fields related to electrical and computer engineering or computer science and engineering

-To achieve these objectives, both programs attempt to provide students with the following:
+To achieve the educational objectives, the ECE program aims to provide students with the following:

 Section Index Ugrad Handbook Index